What is My Personality Type?

 • INTP – A: Known as the “Assertive Logician,” this subtype tends to be more comfortable and confident with themselves.
 They are also more satisfied with where they are in life.
 This is the subtype that best describes my personality temperament type leaning.

-• INTP – T: This subtype is referred to as the “Turbulent Logician” and, compared to an INTP – A, feels less comfort both personally and in terms of their current life.
+• INTP – T: This subtype is referred to as the “Turbulent Logician” and, compared to an INTP – A, feels less comfortable both personally and in terms of their current life.
 They also tend to be slightly less confident.

-According to a study by psychologist David Keirsey, he argues that approximately one to five percent of people have an INTP personality temperament type, making it one of the rarest of all sixteen personality temperament types group.
+According to a study by psychologist David Keirsey, he argues that approximately one to five percent of people have an INTP personality temperament type, making it one of the rarest of all sixteen personality temperament types.
 Although I have always valued a time of solitude in my life, at times, it makes me feel guilty for being highly focused on my life goals and objectives.
 However, what I think I should do with this new knowledge is to find a balance between a solitary life and a collaborative effort with people, especially those who are important to me.
 I have commenced action on doing this to become a well-rounded individual.
 If you follow a similar path as I have chosen, your life will be highly enriching and impact-driven.

 At the School of Transformational Leadership, you can participate in our Executive Wellness Leadership Program or our On-site Wellness Leadership Day Program and take a Personal Leadership Journey Program in a transformative roundtable conversation to become a certified climbing companion through our well-designed 20-hour leadership curriculum.
 My proudest moment would be seeing you become the transformed leader you are created to be.
 I am here to help you navigate the rugged terrain leading to your destination.